 - Below Left: As the muffins cook on the stove, avoid flattening them too much with a spatula.
-A little is fine, but don’t overdo it or you’ll end up squeezing all the air out– aka you’ll be eating bread hockey pucks as pictured.
-The heat was also a little high on my stove and I cooked them too long, so they burned a bit.
+A little is fine, but don’t overdo it or you’ll end up squeezing all the air out and eating hockey pucks.
+The heat was also a little high on my stove and I cooked them too long, so they burned.

 - Below Center: It’s best to cook the muffins over medium or medium-low heat.
 Anything lower may not properly cook the muffins as you can see.

 - Below Right: Perfectly cooked English muffins are browned with oodles of crumbly air pockets inside.
 These are cooked over medium heat on a griddle (medium low heat for a skillet) for 7-8 minutes on each side and finished in the oven.